The best salary and dividend split for directors in 2025/26

 Your savings could be potentially higher if your profits are over £50,000 or more p.a.

-Some directors choose to pay themselves £9,100 p.a. as there are no income tax or NI liabilities at all.
+Some directors pay themselves £6,500 p.a. as there is no income tax or employees’ NI.

-However, the most tax efficient salary is £12,570 for all directors, assuming you have your full Personal Allowance.
+However, the most tax-efficient salary for all directors is £12,570, assuming you have your full Personal Allowance.

-At this salary level, the only deduction you need to make is for Employers’ NICs.
+The only deduction you need to make at this salary level is for Employers’ NICs.

-If you have 2+ employees (including directors), your company may be eligible.
-Find out more here.
-This means you don’t have to pay the first £5,000 of Employers’ NICs.
-So, you will have no income tax or NICs to pay at all.
+You don’t have to pay the first £10,500 of Employers’ NICs.
+So, you will have no income tax or NICs to pay.

 What about dividends?